icewind1991/files_notify_redis/README.md

 [vfs-notify-redis](https://github.com/icewind1991/samba_vfs_notify_redis) configured to log writes to `[homes]` shares will log paths in the format `/home/$user/$path` to the `notify` list.

-You can configure this app to handle those path using the following options.
+You can configure this app to handle those paths using the following options.

 ```
 occ files_notify_redis:primary -v --prefix '/home' --format '/$user/$path' notify